liquid-collective/liquid-collective-protocol/natspec/AllowlistV1.md

 event SetAllowlistPermissions(address[] indexed accounts, uint256[] permissions)
 ```

-Change the permissions of several accounts
+The permissions of several accounts have changed